 I paint the nightlife of London’s cabaret and burlesque scenes.
 I work in traditional oil paint on canvas, taking inspiration from clubs like The Last Tuesday Society Masked Ball, Gypsy Hotel, Shore Leave and the Lucha Britannia Mexican wrestling shows.
 I particularly enjoy gender confusion, and the idea of changing one’s identity through make up and costume.
 I was a founding member of the Stuckist Art Movement in 1999.
 I have exhibited worldwide independently and with the group.
-Born in the US, I have been a resident of the UK for 24 years.
+Born in the US, I have been a resident of the UK since 1990.

 (I find these “biog” things difficult.
 So here is some info pieced together from several biog sheets from different exhibitions…)

 Amongst my models are the Baron and Missy Macabre, known respectively for gravity-defying nipple-lifting and bathing in broken glass; Ghost-train-hostess- and-theatrical-sorceress Marisa Carnesky and performer-musician Rasp Thorne; and clubs like Shore Leave, a sailor-themed club held mainly at the George Tavern in Whitechapel, where real sailors cavorted with prostitutes over several centuries, and Gypsy Hotel, the Urban Voodoo Machine’s unique Bourbon Soaked Snake Charmin’ Rock’n’Roll Cabaret club.